The importance of fire safety

 Burns are among the most painful and devastating injuries to a person.
 Severe burns can require long periods of treatment, including rehabilitation, skin grafts, and physical therapy.

 The skin of young children is thinner than adults, which means it burns deeper and at a lower temperature.
-In fact, it only takes seconds of exposure to hot tap water to burn a young child, according to data from the National SAFE KIDS Campaign.
+In fact, it only takes seconds of exposure to hot tap water to burn a young child.
 Serious burns require hospitalization and skin grafts.
 But by taking appropriate preventive steps, you can protect your children from burns:

 Set your water heater thermostat to 120° F (49° C) or below.
 Antiscald devices are now available for water faucets and shower heads to prevent scalding.